 - Weather - Nashville, Tennessee has a temperate climate, which includes warm summers and mild winters.
 During the winter snowfall occurs but it is usually not heavy.

 - Airports - Nashville International Airport is both a public and military airport in the southeastern section of Nashville, Tennessee.
 It is located 8 miles east of downtown Nashville and it serves more than 17 million passengers per year.

 - Travel Insurance - Each tourist is advised to take travel insurance prior to setting off on a journey.
-Hospitals in Montgomery will ask for the insurance in case something happens to you and if you do not have it, they will charge you for their services.
+Hospitals in Nashville will ask for the insurance in case something happens to you and if you do not have it, they will charge you for their services.

 Nashville Weather Averages (Temperatures)